ircam-ismm/webaudio-tutorials/basics/encapsulating-logic.md

 }
 ```

-From this class declaration (you can think of it as a kind of blueprint), you can create several person using the `new` keyword:
+From this class declaration (you can think of it as a kind of blueprint), you can create several persons using the `new` keyword:

 ```js
 // create two "Person" instances